Terminating the Physician-Patient Relationship in Office-Based Settings

 - pose a threat to public safety.

-- ensure continuity of follow-up care for outstanding investigations and serious medical conditions prior to the termination date or arrange transfer of care to another physician;
+- ensure continuity of follow-up care for outstanding investigations and serious medical conditions prior to the termination date or arrange transfer of care to another regulated member;

 - provide or arrange for care until the termination of care; and